kaunteya/InfoButton/README.md

 ![](./images/demo.png)

 ##Features
-- Completely design from Interface builder
+- Easy to Use
-- Light Mode and Filled Mode
+- Light Mode and Fill Mode
 - Simple and lightweight

 ##Requirements